 Brushing: Begin your normal oral hygiene routine as soon as possible after the procedure.
 Soreness and swelling may not permit vigorous brushing, but please make every effort to clean your teeth within the bounds of comfort.

 Hot Applications: You may apply warm compresses to the skin over the areas of swelling (hot water bottle, hot moist towels, heating pad) for 20 minutes on and 20 minutes off to help soothe tender areas.
 This will also help decrease swelling and stiffness.

 Healing: Normal healing after tooth extraction should be as follows: The first two days after surgery are generally the most uncomfortable and there is usually some swelling.
 On the third day you should be more comfortable and, although still swollen, can usually begin a more substantial diet.
 The remainder of the post-procedure course should be gradual, steady improvement.
 If you don’t see continued improvement, please call our office.

 If you are given a plastic irrigating syringe, DO NOT use it for the first five days.
 Then use it daily according to the instructions until you are certain the tooth socket has closed completely and that there is no chance of any food particles lodging in the socket.
 It is our desire that your recovery be as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, please call the office at 678-365-4889.
-Dr. Huynh’s on-call phone number is available in our message system after hours.
+Our on-call phone number is available in our message system after hours.
 However, calling during office hours will afford a faster response to your question or concern.